 My beef stew is flavor-packed, simple, versatile, and most importantly no fuss.

-The weather is making a turn here in the northeast and fall is still a couple of weeks away.
-As an island girl, I love summer and warm weather but having been in the northeast for the past decade I have grown to love the change of season.
+The weather is making a turn here in the northeast and fall is here As an island girl, I love summer and warm weather but having been in the northeast for the past decade I have grown to love the change of season.
 Fall is *chefs’ kiss*.
 Mild, yet cool weather, leaves falling and changing colors, and the switch up in food to more comforting and stick to your bone delicious.
 I always kick the season off with some easy beef stew because it’s warm, comforting, and delicious.
 I don’t typically make beef stew in the warmer months but if someone else makes it I’m not gonna say no lol I love stews and anything hearty so it works for me.
 I realized that I never published an official recipe to go with my beef stew so we’re changing that today.
 Forgive me for the pic, I clearly need to rephotograph this and make it more professional but we’ll get that updated later, the recipe is so much more important 🙂

 Ingredients you need to make my beef stew recipe: